-While the industry continues to make significant contribution to economy and to sustainable development worldwide, some segments of this industry are in transition due to heightened competition, growing consumer sophistication, pricing pressure, market share consolidation, and greater merger and acquisition activity.
+While the industry continues to make a significant contribution to the economy and sustainable development worldwide, some segments of this industry are in transition due to heightened competition, growing consumer sophistication, pricing pressure, market share consolidation, and greater merger and acquisition activity.

 Some of the key generic drivers of this industry include:

 Health and the Environment

 The links between the environment and health are shaping public opinion.